tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

   By the time you construct a grammatically correct sentence, your conversation partner will be long gone.
 * It is impossible to memorize every rule and exception.
+  Even linguists don't know all the rules because rules are formed on an ad hoc basis.

 Output ability is the result of subconscious acquisition.
 In our native language,